 Explicit consent means an individual has given their permission for you to send them marketing.
 The future recipient must manually agree to opt-in.
-The submission of a form that includes an email address or phone number field is not sufficient for explicit consent, unless it includes a checkbox that the individual must click to agree.
-ODP includes customers with explicit consent in marketing campaigns by default.
+The submission of a form that includes an email address or phone number field is not sufficient for explicit consent, unless it includes a checkbox that the individual must select to agree.

 Correct example of obtaining explicit opt-in: